-When you leave for military service, wear practical clothes suited to the weather that you will take home with you on your first leave.
+When you leave for military service, wear practical clothes suited to the weather.
+You will take those clothes back home on your first leave.

-When you leave for military service, take the following with you:
+Bring the following items with you:

+- shaving kit (if you wish to use your own)

+- medicines that you need

-- if you want to, you can bring your own shaving kit - personal medication - personal hygiene necessities - social security card (KELA-card) and driving licence, passport (if you have one), or some other official identity card - vaccination card - if you want to, you can bring this Conscript booklet - your bank account number (in IBAN form) and your online banking access codes a Finnish bank account, if you want to avoid possible account-use charges by foreign banks.
-Many Finnish online services require identification either with an online banking access code or mobile ID.
-You will get your mobile ID from your phone operator.
+- personal hygiene necessities

+- social security card (KELA-card) and driving licence, passport (if you have one), or some other official identity card

+- vaccination card

+- this booklet

+- your bank account number (in IBAN form) and your online banking access codes

 If you do not have a bank account in Finland, in an EU or EEA country, you must open an account before the start of military service.
-It is recommended to have
+It is recommended to have a Finnish bank account, if you want to avoid possible account-use charges by foreign banks.
+Many Finnish online services require identification by online banking codes or mobile ID.
+Mobile ID is provided to you by your phone operator.